bahmutov/cypress-magic-backend/README.md

 - `recording` spies on all API calls and saves a JSON file with recorded requests and responses
 - `playback` stubs all API calls using the recorded JSON file.
 If a test does not have a recorded JSON file, the test runs normally without a magic backend
+- `playback-only` stubs all API calls using the recorded JSON file.
+If a test does not have a recorded JSON file and the test tries to make an API call, then the test fails immediately
 - `inspect` spies on all API calls in the test, comparing _types_ of the request and response objects

 You can control the mode by launching the test runner with the `CYPRESS_magic_backend_mode` variable or by clicking the Magic Backend buttons in the UI.